polyaxon/polyaxon/README.md

 ## Deploying

-Starting from polyaxon v0.4.0, the recommended method of install and managing a stable Polyaxon deployment will be through our [CLI](https://github.com/polyaxon/polyaxon-cli)
+Starting from polyaxon v0.4.0, the recommended method of installing and managing a stable Polyaxon deployment will be through our [CLI](https://github.com/polyaxon/polyaxon-cli)

 ### Checking a deployment file, requirements, and dependencies: